Okavango – unusual inland river

 Water quality in Okavango River is very high and numerous interesting aquatic species live here, including some very rare and possibly endemic species.
 Also above the water, the vegetation and animal life is very rich.
 Along the river is riparian woodland – a strip of species-rich, lush tropical forest.
 This is one of the few true tropical forests in Namibia.

-This green patch of vegetation contrasts with the surrounding grey savanna.
+This green patch of the vegetation contrasts with the surrounding grey savanna.
 Nevertheless, Popa Falls is just a start of a much more impressive show of life – further downstream starts Okavango Delta.
 Nature here is protected: below the falls in Namibia is Bwabwata National Park.

 Namibia depends on energy import and in early 2000ies was proposed a project to improve this situation: Popa Falls Hydropower Project.
 It envisaged the construction of a weir across the river before the falls and production of energy through the power of stream without much change to river geography.
 The expected gain was some 20 MW of energy.